FirelyTeam/firely-docs-firely-server/deployment/docker.rst

 ``firelyserver-license.json`` and is residing in your working directory (see :ref:`getting_started_docker` on how to obtain the license), **not** in a subdirectory named ``license`` (that is an internal directory inside the container).
 If your license file has a different name, use that name instead of ``firelyserver-license`` in the text above.

+.. warning:: Without specifying MSSQL_PID, the server will run SQL Server Developer Edition.
+For production, you are responsible for obtaining the appropriate license (and setting the value accordingly). |br| See https://hub.docker.com/_/microsoft-mssql-server for more information.

+.. note:: The current configuration will use SQL Server 2019.
+There are other versions of SQL server available, which can be selected by adding a tag to the value of vonk-sqlserver-db:image (e.g. mcr.microsoft.com/mssql/server:2022-latest) in the yml-file. |br| We have successfully tested 2017-latest, 2019-latest and 2022-latest.

 Then use this command to spin up a Firely Server container and SQL container: |br|
 ``> docker-compose -f docker-compose.mssqlserver.yml up -d``